PLACEHOLDER

 Wilkinsburg, PA

 Cielo Saucedo’s video, Overburden, sinks into legacies of bituminous strip mining in Pittsburgh.
 The work consists of fluid/frame simulation and amalgamated 3D scans of international mines using the same extractive technologies and modes of dispersal deployed in Western PA.
-Set in a fabulated network of abandoned drifts sitting just below the surface of Allegheny County, Saucedo maps a love story between a bucket wheel excavator, bituminous coal and computer processing systems.
+Set in a fabulated network of abandoned drifts sitting just below the surface of Allegheny County, Saucedo maps a love story between a bucket wheel excavator, bituminous coal, and computer processing systems.

-Jerome Sicard’s two sculptures, CMFMFB and Hunting Blind are reproductions of structures found within a 10 mile radius of the exhibition space.
-In drawing together these two forms, derived from a Carnegie Mellon University construction site and a recreational hunting ground, Sicard blurs the discontinuity of Pittsburgh’s working-class identity and its contemporary, tertiary economy.
+Jerome Sicard’s two sculptures, CMFMFB and Hunting Blind, are reproductions of structures found within a 10 mile radius of the exhibition space.
+In drawing together these two forms, derived from a Carnegie Mellon University construction site and a recreational hunting ground, Sicard blurs the discontinuity of Pittsburgh’s working-class identity and its contemporary tertiary economy.
 Through this work, Sicard repurposes vernacular photography from the 1970s-1990s as documentation of Pittsburgh's economic transition.